llvm/llvm-www/proposals/LP0004-project-governance.md

 * Facilitate seeking consensus among the LLVM Community and _area teams_.
 * As a last resort, act as the final decision maker on debates.

 The _project council_ has the power to form and dissolve _area teams_.
 Forming an _area team_ requires a majority vote.
+Any changes to the _area team_ structures must be publicly disclosed including the motivation for the changes.
 Dissolving an _area team_, or altering the boundaries of an _area team_ requires a consenting vote of the chair of the _area team(s)_ being altered and a majority vote of the _project council_.

+If the _project council_ is seeking to dissolve an _area team_ and the chair of that team does not consent, the team may be dissolved with a unanimous vote of the remaining _project council_ members only after consultation with the Code of Conduct Committee to ensure that all project policies are appropriately followed.

 Representatives to the _project council_ are also term limited.
 An individual may not serve on the _project council_ for more than two consecutive terms.
 This limit may also be waived by the _project council_ if and only if the respective team is unable to produce a different representative.

+### Governance Team Meetings

+Each _Area Team_ and the _Steering Council_ should have one scheduled public meeting per month.
+The date of the scheduled meeting should be on the LLVM Community Calendar.
+The calendar invite will have a link to a public meeting agenda.
+The teams may have non-public meetings for discussion, deliberation. planning or other purposes.

+Notes from all _Area Team_ and _Steering Council_ meetings shall be publicly posted.
+Notes shall exclude reference to any private information, or information that otherwise needs to be confidential.

 ### Role of the LLVM Foundation